hbrygo/bomberman/README.md

 **A new entity** (e.g. `Bomb`):
 1. Create `entities/Bomb.hpp/.cpp`, same shape as `Player` (owns transform, takes `const QuadMesh&`, has a `render()`)
 2. Create/store it from whichever `GameState` owns it (e.g. `PlayingState`)
-3. Don't give it its own VAO/VBO — reuse the shared `QuadMesh`
+3. Don't give it its own VAO/VBO, reuse the shared `QuadMesh`

 **A new screen** (e.g. `MainMenuState`):
 1. Create `states/MainMenuState.hpp/.cpp` implementing `GameState`
 2. Call `app.changeState(std::make_unique<MainMenuState>(...))` from wherever the transition happens (e.g. Escape from `PlayingState`, or at startup in `main.cpp`)
-3. It gets `handleAction`/`update`/`render` calls automatically — nothing else needs to change
+3. It gets `handleAction`/`update`/`render` calls automatically, nothing else needs to change

 ## Ground rules